lostb1t/replex/README.md

 - /hubs (excluding /hubs/search)
 - /replex

-There is no real reason to use the stabdalone version.
-And i advice against using the standalone versio tho, as there is no harm or real overhead in using the main and is already configured properly.
+There is no real reason to use the standalone version.
+And i advice against using it, as there is no harm or real overhead in using the main and is already configured properly.